hyosung11/Launch-School/Courses/journal.md

 10:35 I worked steadily for around 90 minutes.
 It's time for my break to go to the gym.
 Yes!

 14:13 I enjoy working through the Tic Tac Toe code.
 I like how my day is going.
 I feel slightly tired at the moment and may take a short rest break before one more pomodoro before getting ready to get the kids from school.
 I love my life right now.
 It's good.

+14:40 Worked through Assignment 5.
+Making decent progress today.

+## 20210916 목요일

+07:35 I went to sleep at 21:30 last night.
+I dozed off briefly as early as 20:30.
+My alarms went off at 5:00, 5:15 and 5:25 but I didn't arise until 6:15, so I missed my first planned study session at 5:30.
+I decided not to play soccer this morning and we have a marriage counseling session at 9:00.
+I'm ready for some coffee soon.